hacktor/signal-irc-telegram-gateway/README.md

         "token": "xxxxxxxxxxxxxx-xxxxxxxxxxxxxxxxxxxxxx",
         "token_secret": "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",
         "screen_names": [],
+        "tags": [],
         "tick": 300
     }
 }
 ```
+For more detailed information on the various configuration options, consult the [Wiki](./wiki)

 **signal-\>phone** is the phone number used by signal-cli.
 It has to be added to the group (**signal-\>gid**). **signal-\>anon** is a string used to partly anonymize telephone numbers when relaying messages to the other channels.
 Then the phone number has to be registered with **signal-cli**

 Refer to the [Telegram Bot API](https://core.telegram.org/bots/api) for details about **telegram-\>token** and **telegram-\>chat\_id**